-Setting Description Log In/Log Out Opt ions Inactivity Timeout Location Services logs a ThinManager User off of the Terminal after this much inactive time has passed.
-Maximum Session Length Input desired length of time for user to stay logged in to a session before an automatic timeout.
+Setting Description Log In/Log Out Options Inactivity Timeout Location Services logs a ThinManager User off of the Terminal after this much inactive tim has passed.
 Reset Sessions at Logout Check to log off a session when the ThinManager User logs off.
 Activate User Group at Log In Check to display the ThinManager User's first Display Client when the user logs in to the Terminal.
 User Schedule Set Schedule Check to enable Schedule.
 Schedule Click to launch the Event Schedule dialog box and allow a schedule to be created for Terminal events.
 Terminal Effects Enable Terminal Effects Check to allow the use of Terminal Effects, which currently includes sliding Windows and message rollups.
 Shadowing Allow Terminal to be shadowed Allows the configuration of these Shadowing Options.
 No - Prevents the ThinManager Users from being shadowed.
 Ask - Displays a message dialog box that prompts for a positive response before the shadow is allowed.
 Warn - Displays a message dialog box, which alerts the Terminal that it is to be shadowed, but does not require a positive response before the shadow is allowed.
 Yes - Allows shadow to occur without warning or recipient input.
 Allow Interactive Shadow Allows members with Interactive Shadow privileges to shadow this ThinManager User.
 Click the Shadow tab on the Details pane to initiate the shadow.
 Clear this checkbox to prevent shadowing from within ThinManager.